SimFin/simfin/README.md

 More detailed installation instructions can be found [below](https://github.com/SimFin/simfin#installation-detailed-instructions).

+## API-Key

+To download data from SimFin you need an API-key, you can get one for free by registering on [simfin.com](https://simfin.com/login).
+Once you registered, you can find your API-key [here](https://simfin.com/data/api).
+The free datasets contain less data than the paid [SimFin+](https://simfin.com/simfin-plus) datasets and some datasets are only available to [SimFin+](https://simfin.com/simfin-plus) users.
+Visit [SimFin](https://simfin.com/data/bulk) for a comparison of the free and paid data versions.

 ## Example

-Once the simfin package has been installed, the following Python program will automatically download all Income Statements for US companies, and print the Revenue and Net Income for Microsoft.
+Once the simfin package has been installed and you got your API-key, the following Python program will automatically download all Income Statements for US companies, and print the Revenue and Net Income for Microsoft.